egaraganis/GoogleHashCode2020/README.md

 # GoogleHashCode2020 - Extended Round

 ## Results
-Our implementation was submitted on the extended round, achieving a total score of 25,397,215 (best score was 27,211,866)
+Our implementation was submitted on the extended round, achieving a total score of 25,397,215 (best score: 27,211,866)

 ![Screenshot](HashCode_Results.png)

 ## Algorithm